-What Are Mobile Forms And How Are They Different From The Online Forms
+What Are Mobile Forms And How Are They Different From The Web Forms?

-Online (web) form is a form that you fill out in a web browser.
-You can do it on a desktop computer, tablet or a smartphone.
+Web form is an electronic form that you fill out in a web browser.
+You can fill out web forms on a desktop computer, on the tablet or on a smartphone.

 For the smartphone, a form should have a design optimized for a mobile device.